footworkjs/footwork-documentation/docs/dataModel-requests.md

 * As a [configuration option](dataModel-creation.md#fetchoptions-objectcallback)

-* On a global `fw.fetchOptions` configuration
+* On a global `fw.options.fetchOptions` configuration

-    You can supply the same fetch options object configuration or callback on `fw.fetchOptions` just as you would on a [configuration option](dataModel-creation.md#fetchoptions-objectcallback):
+    You can supply the same fetch options object configuration or callback on `fw.options.fetchOptions` just as you would on a [configuration option](dataModel-creation.md#fetchoptions-objectcallback):

     ```javascript
-    fw.fetchOptions = fetchOptions: {
+    fw.options.fetchOptions = fetchOptions: {
       credentials: 'same-origin'
     };
     ```